somashekar17/DevOps-Project/README.md

-# Deploy Netflix Clone on Cloud using Jenkins - DevSecOps Project!
+# Deploy Netflix Clone on Cloud using Jenkins - DevOps Project!

 ### **Phase 1: Initial Setup and Deployment**